norton120/pirate_baby/content/posts/replatforming.md

 There is a particularly sneaky strategy to replatforming that is derived from this motivation, and which I've witnessed first-hand several times.
 An engineer who is not a huge fan of the exisiting language or framework brings up their perferred platform, qualifying the suggestion with "but hey, I'm a computer scientist and the language isn't important, I'll write in whatever makes sense to everyone."
 Shortly after, they create a new codebase using their preferred language and framework, and begin implementing new features in this codebase as an "auxillary service" to the existing application.
 "I'm just going to do auth/caching/whatever in this one, but hey the real service is still 'your platform'."
 Finally, the engineer begins duplicating existing functionality, and in every meeting they lead with "Why don't we impliment that in the new platform instead?"
 Beyond the dishonesty and generally slimey nature of this technique, it has the added effect of committing the organization to an expensive, time-consuming replatform without the knowledge of leadership.

 #### The Distant Mountain
 Everything looks much easier from far away, just as a distant mountain appears tiny when compared to the hill you are currently climbing.
 Existing platforms have likely handled all the easy challenges long ago, leaving the day-to-day efforts of engineers grounded in the remaining, most difficult problems.
 It is tempting to believe that "changing mountains" will make everything easier - and for a while it absolutely will.
-Instead of adding new value by solving hard problems, you get to re-solve
+Instead of adding new value by solving hard problems, engineers get to re-solve the easy problems in a different language or a new framework.
+Of course by the time the replatformed appl

 - distant mountain syndrome
 - politics